moktavizen/moktavizen.github.io/index.md

 React, Tailwind, Strapi, Laravel, Alpine JS, Filament

-- Designed and  built a full-stack web application with React and headless CMS (Strapi) for dynamic content management.
+- Designed and  built a full-stack website with React and headless CMS (Strapi) for dynamic content management.
-- Rewrite React and Strapi web application into Laravel and Filament web application.
+- Rewrite React and Strapi website into Laravel and Filament website.

 **Quran Reading Application**